eaglesky/system-design/crawler.md

 	- Thread number limitation
 		+ TCP/IP limitation on number of threads
 	- Network bottleneck for single machine
-* Each thread gets a uncrawled url from the shared queue and craw it, store its content to the db and the sub-urls back to the queue(throw away the crawled urls before it, but how? using a hashset? ).
+* Each thread gets a uncrawled url from the shared queue and craw it, store its content to the db and the sub-urls back to the queue (throw away the crawled urls before it, but how? using a hashset that has elements already included in the queue?).
 The queue needs to be synchronized.

 ### A distributed web crawler
 * URL queue is inside memory.
 Queue is too big to completely fit into memory.
 Use a MySQL DB task table
-	- state (working/idle): Whether it is being crawling.
+	- state (working/idle): Whether it is being crawled.
 	- priority (1/0):
 	- available time: frequency.
 When to fetch the next time.
-This can be adjusted to very close to the real page update time.
+This can be adjusted to be very close to the real page update time.

 | id | url                     | state     | priority | available_time        |
 |----|-------------------------|-----------|----------|-----------------------|